 The agency is confident in its ability to continue to generate significant revenue for the Foundation School Fund, the Fund for Veterans' Assistance and other state programs.
-The agency expects record net revenue contributions to the state in FY 2018, as the first half of the fiscal year has realized strong scratch ticket product sales.
-Net revenue for FY 2019 is expected to resume the net revenue growth trajectory that the agency has achieved in recent years, but the growth may be limited due to budget barriers that could impact the continued development of innovative scratch ticket products.
+The agency expects record net revenue contributions to the state in FY 2019, as the first half of the fiscal year has realized strong scratch ticket product sales and draw sales because of the multijurisdictional jackpots noted above.
+Net revenue for FY 2020 is expected to resume the net revenue growth trajectory that the agency has achieved in recent years.
 Projected revenue is detailed in the chart below.